NeuroTechX/ntx_slack_archive/_montreal.md

  >We are limited on devices for now, unless here are few here and there I don't kniw about, naoto where did you return the devices?

+5/26/2017 1:40 PM

+ **naoto** :

+ >eferdinand I returned them to yannick. in that case at least I want to have access during hacknight :slightly_smiling_face: